Gas Line Leak Detection & Repair in Plano & Rockwall

 - Hissing or Unusual Sounds – Hissing sounds near your gas line typically means you have a substantial leak.
 If you hear a hissing sound by your AC, it could be a leak in your valve, refrigerant line, or a bad compressor.
 Turn off the system and contact a professional to check it out, since strange sounds coming from your HVAC system are usually warnings.

 - Rotten-Egg Odor – Utility companies use a chemical called mercaptan that gives odorless and colorless gases a scent similar to sewage, sulfur, or rotten eggs.
 You might have a gas leak if you notice a rotten egg smell in your home.

 Physical Symptoms of Gas Leak Exposure

 Your gas lines need routine maintenance to assure optimum use.
 Time, improper installation, and other factors can cause pipes to break, rust, or crack.
-When it comes to repairs, you should rely on the trained professionals at Staggs Plumbing to keep your family safe.
+When it comes to gas leak repairs, including emergency gas pipe repair, you should rely on the trained professionals at Staggs Plumbing to keep your family safe.

 Our friendly leak detection specialist will arrive on time and provide the reliable solutions you need.
 We practically handle every type of gas leak service so that you won’t be disturbed by complicated repairs and installations.
 Your home’s gas distribution system has a maze of fixtures, appliances, pipes, meters, and valves that are susceptible to damage.
 From repair to replacement, whatever gas leak problem you have, Staggs Plumbing has got your solution.

-Call us today for quality work at an affordable price and get started on safeguarding your home from dangerous gas leaks.
+Call us today at 972-379-4000 for quality work at an affordable price and get started on safeguarding your home from dangerous gas leaks.